lpn-plant/lpntpm-docs/docs/tpm_lpc_spi_interface.md

 Even if register boundary were crossed this doesn't make any difference for TPM.
 In case of SPI data payload of a single transfer cannot be bigger than size of register and cannot cross register boundary.
-TBD: how should this be handled?
-TPM specification says:
+Still, this must be handled, TPM specification does not define clearly what the behaviour should be.
 > For SPI, if a TPM receives an access request with a length that exceeds the
 > size of the register specified in the transaction address:
 > (...)